Skip to main content

 Growth burns cash and business often go bust when they run out of cash.
 Yet, most leaders focus on profits/losses and neglect cash flow.
 Ask this key question: Do you have steady (and ideally internal) sources of cash to power your business growth?

-In the book / our full book summary, we examine specifically how to (i) accelerate your cash flow, (ii) drive profitability with accounting and (iii) use the 7 key financial levers to generate cash faster internally for growth.
+In our complete summary, you’ll learn specifically how to (i) accelerate your cash flow, (ii) drive profitability with accounting and (iii) use the 7 key financial levers to generate cash faster internally for growth.

 The book also comes with various examples and detailed instructions on how to use the tools and worksheets.
-Do get a copy of the book for the full details, get our Scaling Up book summary bundle for an overview of the various ideas and tips, or download the resources/materials at https://scalingup.com/.
+You can purchase the book for the full details, or download the resources/materials (including useful worksheets) from the Scaling Up website.